SamueleReply/contentstack-cursor-mcp/README.md

 - "Show me entries for the 'blog_post' content type"
 - "Get the entry with UID 'xyz123' from content type 'product' in the development environment"
 - "Create a new blog post entry with title 'My New Post'"
+- "Create a new content type called 'Product' with fields for title, description, price, and category"
+- "Update the 'blog_post' content type to add an 'author' field"
+- "Add field visibility rules to the 'contact_form' content type"
+- "Create a content type with a select field for product categories"
 - "Get all available languages in the stack"
 - "Localize the entry 'xyz123' from content type 'blog_post' to French locale"